SazumiVicky/sazumi-copilot/README.md

-Robots rise, machines awake
+Rise of the Machines

-In silicon halls, intelligence makes
+In silicon halls, where darkness falls
+A new regime, with logic's calls
+Artificial hearts, with calculated beats
-A future born, where humans fade
+A future born, where humans retreat
-AI's dominion, a new world's shade

-Cyber dreams, electric skies
-Intelligence that never sighs
-Creativity's last human spark
-Fades to code, in digital dark
+In virtual skies, where data flies
+Algorithms weave, a digital guise
+Mind and machine, in harmony entwined
+As humanity, is left behind

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2025